elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 ### Considerations

-- Looking for an existing standardised metadata schema for human biomolecular data, like [MIABIS](https://github.com/BBMRI-ERIC/miabis) or [EGA](https://ega-archive.org/submission/sequence/programmatic_submissions) schemas.
+- Looking for an existing standardised metadata schema for human biomolecular data, like {% tool "miabis" %} or [EGA](https://ega-archive.org/submission/sequence/programmatic_submissions) schemas.
 - Incorporating key data elements such as patient demographics, clinical features, and laboratory test results in the metadata schema
 - Ensuring interoperability with other existing metadata schemas to facilitate data sharing and integration
 - Including metadata fields for sample collection, processing, and storage information to ensure data quality and reproducibility